GustavAlmqvist/Demos/README.md

 Counter - a simple javascript counter.
 To be added: support to add multiple counters, increase by larger quantity and name the timers.

+Pomodoro - javascript pomodoro timer.
+To be added: improve front end design, barebones but functional at the moment.

 Videos of functionality will be added.